-Chemistry majors do their work in six newly-renovated laboratories, equiped with modern and complete instrumentation.
-Each student uses and masters the theory of ultraviolet light spectrophotometry, electrophoresis, emission spectrophotometry and similar processes.
+Chemistry majors do their work in four newly-renovated laboratories, equipped with modern and complete instrumentation.
+Each student uses and masters the theory of ultraviolet and infra-red spectrophotometry, electrophoresis, atomic absorption spectrophotometry, gas chromatograph and similar processes.

-Whenever possible, students are used as laboratory and research assistants.
+Whenever possible, students are used as laboratory and research assistants